peterdev22/applejournal-to-md/README.md

-# Convert Apple Journal to Markdown
+# Export Apple Journal as Markdown

 Apple Journal only allows you to export your entries as HTML files.
 These HTML files can be pretty messy and although they look fine in the browser, it is hard to use them with any other program.